sorbo/tcpcrypt/README.markdown

     make
     ./launch_tcpcryptd.sh

 The launch script starts tcpcryptd and adds firewall rules to divert Web and local port 7777 traffic to tcpcryptd.
+When the script exits (on Ctrl-C or `kill`), it restores your firewall config to its former state--*no permanent changes are made*.

 On Linux, you must first install libnfnetlink, libnetfilter_queue, and libcap.